mbclawson/mbclawson.github.io/content/about.md

 date = 2025-09-21
 +++

+Hey.
 I'm Matt Clawson.
 I have a _very_ strong aversion to job titles found in the data industry, so just think of me as an engineer who likes to plumb data.

-I have a _real_ passion in designing data workflows that index on impact and simplicity.
+I have a _real_ passion in designing workflows that index on impact and simplicity.
 I focus on designing and implementing robust data pipelines, optimizing database performance, and creating analytics solutions that create **_real_** value.

 ## experience
 2016 → 2025 **data**